dennyzhang/maintain-it-blog/README.md

 ### Doc: Reply When People Admire Your Posts<a id="sec-1-8-4" name="sec-1-8-4"></a>

-Savitoj, glad to hear that!
+XXX, glad to hear that!
 I like to discuss DevOps questions in Linkedin, and blogging.
 Please be my friend, and join us in the discussions!

-    Hey Denny,  Glad to see we share a professional connection here.
-I have started following your blog and honestly, I love it (so far).
-Thank you again, Have a great day ahead!
-Regards, Savitoj Singh
-    10:03 AM
-    Denny Zhang sent the following message at 10:05 AM Savitoj, glad to hear that!
-I like to discuss DevOps questions in Linkedin, and blogging.
-Please be my friend, and join us in the discussions!
-    10:05 AM
-    Savitoj Singh sent the following message at 10:16 AM Savitoj Singh
-    Would you mind providing me the link to the group?
-I will be glad to be a part of that group and contribute the ways I could be.
-Thanks
-    10:16 AM
-    Denny Zhang sent the following message at 10:18 AM LOL, I don't maintain the Linkedin group.
-(Frankly speaking, I find more Ads than useful posts there)  If you can poll my Linkedin updates, you will see the discussions.
-    10:18 AM
-    Savitoj Singh sent the following message at 10:19 AM Savitoj Singh
-    Awesome. :)

 ### Doc: say sorry<a id="sec-1-8-5" name="sec-1-8-5"></a>